darrenwaters/strava/README.md

 I'm trying to convert these .gpx files (common format for GPS-based activities) into .CSV files.
 And at that point I can try and manually add this data into my master spreadsheet.
 But I know that's going to have issues around whether the fields are the same.

-##  PROBLEM NUMBER 4

 As I feared the tool I'm using doesn't preserve the data I need - date, distance, time elapsed etc - and instead picks metadata I don't really want.
 So what to do?
-More investigaton I feel.
+I'm going to carry on with analysis but only with the partial data.

+### PROBLEM NUMBER 4

+I can't quite wrangle the data into the format I want to query.
+So I've built lots of pivot tables - trial and error - but what I can't seem to do is get exactly the data I need in a single pivot table in order to do some analysis over time.

+For example - I have a pivot table showing XXX